paul-byford/agentic-ai-banking-playbook/CONTRIBUTING.md

 ## How to Contribute

 - **Ideas & Suggestions:**
-  - Open an issue or discussion for new use-cases, improvements, or feedback.
+  - Open an issue or discussion for new use-cases, improvements, or feedback
-  - Suggest new demonstrators or enhancements to existing ones.
+  - Suggest new demonstrators or enhancements to existing ones

-- **Code Contributions:**
+- **Code and Content Contributions:**
-  - Fork the repository and create a new branch for your changes.
+  - Fork the repository and create a new branch for your changes
-  - Ensure your code is clear, well-documented, and follows best practices.
+  - Ensure your code is clear, well-documented, and follows best practices
-  - Add or update documentation as needed.
+  - Add or update documentation as needed
-  - Submit a pull request with a clear description of your changes.
+  - Submit a pull request with a clear description of your changes

 - **Data & Ethics:**
-  - Only use synthetic or public data in your contributions.
+  - Only use synthetic or public data in your contributions
   - Do not include any confidential, proprietary, or personal data.
-  - Respect ethical AI development principles.
+  - Respect ethical AI development principles

 - **Reporting Issues:**
-  - Use the issue tracker to report bugs, request features, or ask questions.
+  - Use the issue tracker to report bugs, request features, or ask questions

 ## Code of Conduct